Sllambias/yucca/README.md

 # Inference

 Inference is carried out using the `yucca_inference` command.
 For advanced usage see: [`run_scripts_advanced.py`](yucca/documentation/tutorials/run_scripts_advanced.md#inference).
-Prior to inference the model must be trained using the `yucca_train` command and the target dataset must be task-converted.
+Prior to inference, the model must be trained using the `yucca_train` command, and the target dataset must be task-converted.

 Basic Yucca inference relies on six CLI flags.
   1. **-t**: The target task-converted raw data on which to run inference.